redwoodjs/redwoodjs-com-archive/docs/services.md

 ### validate()

 This is the main function to call when you have a piece of data to validate.
-There are two forms of this function call, one with 2 arugments and one with 3.
+There are two forms of this function call, one with 2 arguments and one with 3.
 The first argument is always the variable to validate and the last argument is an object with all of the validations you want to run against the first argument.
 The (optional) second argument is the name of the field to be used in a default error message if you do not provide a custom one:

 ```javascript
 // Two argument form: validate(value, validations)